 The work priorities

-Education Ministers have agreed to focus on the following three priorities in 2021:
+In 2021, Education Ministers agreed to focus on the following three priorities:

-- Progressing National Policy Initiatives under the current National School Reform Agreement, including meeting 2021 milestones:
+- Progressing National Policy Initiatives under the current National School Reform Agreement:

 - Unique Student Identifier

 - Progressing priority national school education initiatives, with a focus on the National Assessment Program-Literacy and Numeracy (NAPLAN) and review of the Australian Curriculum

 - Progressing decisions about future preschool education arrangements following consideration of the review of the Universal Access National Partnership.